-- 5.1.2.2.
-IDD - 5.1.2.2.1.
-HCBS for IDD are delineated in the COMP and NOW Waivers in Appendices 2 and 3. - 5.1.2.2.2.
-MFP IDD covered services and benefits are delineated in the Georgia MFP Operations Manual in Appendix 5. - 5.1.2.2.3.
-BIP IDD covered services and benefits reflect those which are in the COMP and NOW waivers.
-The state's BIP plan is described in Appendix 15, BIP Application. - 5.2.
-Non-Medicaid Covered Services and Benefits - 5.2.1.
-Georgia offers a State-funded system of services and supports for Individuals who have a BH condition not eligible for Medicaid benefits.
-These covered services and benefits are delineated in the Community BH Provider Manual in Appendix 6 and in Appendix 47. - 5.2.2.
-Georgia offers some BH services to Medicaid-enrolled and State/grant-funded Individuals who qualify for those unique services (such as Supported Employment).
-Those covered services and benefits are delineated in the Community BH Provider Manual in Appendix 6. - 5.2.3.
-Georgia offers a State-funded system of services and supports for Individuals with IDD not eligible or waiting for Medicaid-funded services.
-Covered services and benefits are in the DBHDD Provider Manual for Community DD Providers in Appendix 1.
+- 5.1.2.2.1 HCBS for IDD are delineated in the COMP and NOW Waivers - 5.2 Non-Medicaid Covered Services and Benefits

-GCAL covered services include telephonic crisis intervention, triage and referral services, and mobile crisis dispatch and monitoring.
+- 5.2.1 Georgia offers a State-funded system of services and supports for Individuals who have a BH condition not eligible for Medicaid benefits.
+These covered services and benefits are delineated in the Community BH Provider Manual. - 5.2.2 Georgia offers some BH services to Medicaid-enrolled and State/grant-funded Individuals who qualify for those unique services (such as Supported Employment).
+Those covered services and benefits are delineated in the Community BH Provider Manual. - 5.2.3 Georgia offers a State-funded system of services and supports for Individuals with IDD not eligible or waiting for Medicaid-funded services.
+Covered services and benefits are in the DBHDD Provider Manual for Community DD Providers in Appendix 1.. - 5.3 GCAL covered services include telephonic, text and chat crisis intervention, triage and referral services, and mobile crisis dispatch and monitoring.
 (See Section 6 and Appendix 23 for more information.)